Anthony Chow – project director

 Dr. Chow, an Associate Professor at Department of Library and Information Studies at The University of North Carolina at Greensboro and holds a PhD in instructional design and technology and MS in educational psychology from Florida State University and a BS in human development from San Francisco State University.
 He served as the Montana State Library’s LSTA 2013-2017 Five-Year Evaluator where he first became aware of a potential gap in library services for Montana’s eight tribal nations; he is known for his work in community assessment, patron needs and library services, analytics and informatics, systems design, organizational management and leadership, and information seeking behavior.
 He recently was awarded a 2017 ALA writing award for best journal article in the The Journal of Research on Libraries & Young Adults and serves as chair of the Legislative and Advocacy committee for the North Carolina Library Association (NCLA).
 He is a mixed-methods researcher with particular expertise in analyzing large data sets and quantitative analysis.
 Read More

 Melissa is a graduate student in the MLIS program at UNCG.
 She received a BA in interdisciplinary social sciences, with a minor in trauma studies from Kansas State University.
 She then received an MA in psychology from American Military University.
-Melissa is currently working as a graduate assistant for the Reading Nation Waterfall project and the Faculty Senate, focusing on web and social media.
+Melissa formerly worked as a graduate assistant for the Reading Nation Waterfall project and the Faculty Senate, focusing on web and social media.

 Jason Cummins (The Crow Tribe of Montana)